Contents (Click To Jump)

 Most modern septic tanks have three access risers that allow a professional to access the interior through a tank lid.
 These risers are typically located in the middle of the tank for effective sludge removal and over the inlet and outlet valves for easy cleaning and clog clearing.

-Septic tanks typically have a 40-year lifespan, after which they need to be replaced.
-If your tank is nearing that age or you’re not sure when the tank was installed, you should consider replacing it before it presents a significant and costly problem.
+First of all, septic tanks typically have a 40-year lifespan, after which they need to be replaced.
+If your tank is nearing that age or you’re not sure when the tank was installed, you should consider replacing it before it presents a significant (and costly) problem.